Meet EPA Engineer Steve Clark

 When I was in junior high, my mother worked as a secretary for a psychiatrist.
 She found out I was interested in science and would send microbiology books home with my mother.
 Those books fed my interest in science and medicine.

 In high school, I volunteered at a hospital and discovered I did not deal well with the sight of blood.
 So I decided to go into public health as opposed to medicine.

 If you could have dinner with any scientist, past or present, who would you choose and what would you ask them?

 I would like to speak with Sir Alexander Fleming .
 He discovered penicillin almost by accident!
 He was doing research on the staphylococcus bacteria because he was concerned about wound infection.
 In the early 1900s, if you had a gunshot wound, they would treat it with an antiseptic on the surface.
 Unfortunately, this would often cause the wound to go deeper, making the infection worse.

-He was studying a bacteria and his plate got contaminated by a mold that was secreting something that killed the bacteria, which he eventually named penicillin.
-He couldn’t figure out a way of producing penicillin commercially but a few other people figured that out a few years later.
-Penicillin was being mass produced before we invaded the beaches of Normandy so it saved millions of live almost immediately.
+He was studying a bacterium when his plate got contaminated by a mold that was secreting something that killed the bacteria, which he eventually named penicillin.
+He couldn’t figure out a way of producing penicillin commercially, but other people figured that out a few years later.
+Penicillin was being mass produced before we invaded the beaches of Normandy, so it saved millions of lives almost immediately.

 Fleming had a knack for observation.
 I would like to ask him why he kept looking at the plates after they were contaminated; what made him pursue it?
 He pursued something that most people would have thrown in the trash.